michaelmeganet/crudphpcustomer/README.md

 # crudphpcustomer
 # create a database in mysql -> phhsystem
 # import the customer_list.sql into this database
-# get the customer database in https://drive.google.com/drive/folders/1Zr7ifwiQdWRC3E2YyaNG3bUVNEDTlsU5?usp=sharing
+# email meganet001@gmail.com, for get the customer_list.sql